 During 2019, the Company received assessments from the ZATCA for the years 2013 to 2015 resulting in additional zakat, income tax and withholding tax liabilities amounting to a total of SR 4,649,585, in addition to delay penalties.
 The Company filed an appeal providing its detailed arguments against such assessments.
 The ZATCA issued the revised assessments for the said years with additional zakat and income tax liabilities amounting to a total of SR 1,090,716 in addition to delay penalties.
 The Company did not agree with the ZATCA's revised assessment and escalated its case with the CRTVD through the GSTC portal.
-The CRTVD issued its decision which was in favor of the Company.
+During 2022, the CRTVD issued its decision which was partially in favor of the Company.
+With respect to the amount against the Company's favor, the Company have utilized a part of advance income tax balance with ZATCA in the amount of SR 385,647 against Zakat and Withholdings tax dues benefiting from ZATCA amnesty from delay penalties.
+Therefore, the advance income tax balance has decreased to SR 5,943,342 as of 31 December 2022.
 ZATCA has appealed the decision with the ACTVDR and the case is under technical study.
 The Company's management believes that there will be no additional tax and Zakat liabilities.
 Accordingly, no additional provision is made in these financial statements.